TN8203/Home_Credit_Default_Risks/README.md

 # Home_Credit_Default_Risks
 A credit risk modeling project in Data Preparation and Visualization

+In the banking and financial industry, credit risk modeling is one of the most important tasks.
+Instead of using complex models, data scientists must utilize the basic model because of its explainability.
+Therefore, the preprocessing steps need to be carefully taken.
+You will have to explore the data and perform data preparation to improve the performance of the default Logistic Regression model with the given dataset.

+### Evaluation
+Submissions are evaluated on GINI.
+Gini can be calculated via the AUC in the formula: GINI = 2 x AUC - 1

+### Submission File
+For each SK_ID_CURR in the test set, you must predict a probability for the TARGET variable.
+The file should contain a header and have the following format:

+SK_ID_CURR,TARGET
+5, 0.5
+13,0.5
+16,0.5
+etc.

 ### This is the notebook for the final Credit Default Risks project by Group 11, DSEB K63, NEU
 ### Team member
    * Tran Hai Nam